victor7w7r/036vue/README.md

 # 036vue

-A very simple template for Vue with essential packages and strict TypeScript/SCSS with Vite
+A very simple template for Vue and Nuxt3 with essential packages and strict TypeScript/SCSS with Vite

 ## Why Typescript?